GCSE Geography Coasts Revision Notes

 2 marksView mark scheme hint▾

-Define coastal management and give examples of strategies used to protect coastlines.
+Define coastal management and give an example.

 Practice Quiz